What is the Chartered Linguist Register?

 Chartered Linguists must be able to demonstrate competence as a practising linguist, based on a combination of qualifications, experience, current professional practice, and a commitment to maintaining skills and knowledge through continuing professional development.

 All Chartered Linguists are listed on the CL register.
 Chartership is widely recognised as a trusted mark of professionalism and a badge of quality and competence.

-In addition to meeting the rigorous CL admissions criteria, all Chartered Linguists are bound by CIOL's code of professional conduct.
+In addition to meeting the CL Admissions Criteria all Chartered Linguists are bound by CIOL's Code of Professional Conduct.
 The principles within the code act as benchmarks for the conduct expected from a Chartered Linguist, providing valuable assurance to all users of language services.

 A Chartered Linguist will have a minimum of five years' practical experience, using their language skills in a professional context.